This is Post 28 in the ‘Meditation Guidance’ series.

 The Opposite of Love and Contentment

 The archetypal images of the Preta Realm, are images of extreme deprivation, addiction, compulsion, shame, depression, and emotional emptiness.
 The pretas show us the extreme egoic opposite of mettā – the moods and behaviours that we can all find ourselves in from time to time, when we are in unconscious identification with old emotional wounds, and have lost our connection to the source of love within.
-There is great value in reflecting on these images because so many people experience some degree of this style of egoic identification for much of the time.
-These preta states are an ever-present psychological Shadow for anyone who has ever experienced any form of loss, or grief, or deprivation – which is all of us.
+There is great value in reflecting on these images because half the world is in some degree of this style of egoic identification for much of the time.
+These preta states are an ever-present Shadow for anyone who has ever experienced any form of loss, or grief, or deprivation – which is all of us.

-If we wish to become conscious, it is necessary for us to face into these stark polarities within the psyche – and to recognise in ourselves, the ever-present Shadow tendencies that the Buddha’s Six Realms show us so clearly.
+If we wish to become conscious, it is necessary for us to face into these stark polarities in the psyche – and to recognise in ourselves, the ever-present Shadow tendencies that the Buddha’s Six Realms show us so clearly.
 While mettā is our natural state, the conditions of life are such that we need to make the personal spiritual choice to rest as Consciousness in order to return to that state.
-And we need to make that choice repeatedly, until the energetic momentum of the Emotional Body has been established in Loving Kindness – in contentment, in happiness, in warm acceptance and in the confidence that we are loved.
+And we need to make that choice repeatedly, until the energetic momentum of the Emotional Body has been established in Loving Kindness – in contentment, happiness, and warm acceptance.

 A Desperate Refusal to Feel

 It is of the nature of human beings that we are emotionally vulnerable – vulnerable to emotional trauma.
-When we are able to rest as Consciousness, we cope much better with life’s emotional trials, but the egoic tendency to suppress, and repress, and deny emotional pain in some way, is always present.
-And every time we do this to ourselves there is an energetic residue in the Emotional Body – a wound and a disability that is then waiting to healed.
+When we are able to rest as Consciousness, we cope much better with life’s emotional trials, but the egoic tendency to suppress, or repress, or deny emotional pain in some way, is always present.
+And every time we do this to ourselves there is an energetic residue in the Emotional Body – a wound and a disability that is waiting to healed.

 Unfortunately, however careful we are to cover it up, the presence of that energetic residue of loss, grief and emotional pain absolutely guarantees that circumstances will conspire to ensure that we will re-experience that emotional wounding – that we will be ‘triggered’ by life experiences that are similar in some way to those that caused the original wound.
 And if, when the inevitable triggering experiences occur, we are once again unable to rest as Consciousness and allow the experience, the self-numbing, self-devaluing impulse is very likely to repeat and deepen.